 Provision of Clinical Instruction Midterm Final The clinical instructor (CI) was familiar with the academic program's objectives and expectations for this experience.
 5 5 The clinical education site had written objectives for this learning experience.
-3 4 The clinical education site's objectives for this learning experience were clearly communicated.
-4 5 There was an opportunity for student input into the objectives for this learning experience.
+2 2 The clinical education site's objectives for this learning experience were clearly communicated.
+3 3 There was an opportunity for student input into the objectives for this learning experience.
 4 4 The CI provided constructive feedback on student performance.
 5 5 The CI provided timely feedback on student performance.
 4 5 The CI demonstrated skill in active listening.
 4 4 The CI provided clear and concise communication.
-4 5 The CI communicated in an open and non-threatening manner.
+4 4 The CI communicated in an open and non-threatening manner.
 4 5 The CI taught in an interactive manner that encouraged problem solving.
 5 5 There was a clear understanding to whom you were directly responsible and accountable.
 5 5 The supervising CI was accessible when needed.
-5 5 The CI clearly explained your student responsibilities.
-5 5 The CI provided responsibilities that were within your scope of knowledge and skills.
+3 3 The CI clearly explained your student responsibilities.
+4 4 The CI provided responsibilities that were within your scope of knowledge and skills.
 5 5 The CI facilitated patient-therapist and therapist-student relationships.
-5 5 Time was available with the CI to discuss patient/client management.
-5 5 The CI served as a positive role model in physical therapy practice.
-5 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
+4 5 Time was available with the CI to discuss patient/client management.
+3 4 The CI served as a positive role model in physical therapy practice.
+4 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
-5 5 The CI made the formal evaluation process constructive.
-4 5 The CI encouraged the student to self-assess.
-5 5
+4 5 The CI made the formal evaluation process constructive.
+4 4 The CI encouraged the student to self-assess.
+4 5

-The Criserved as a po isitive role model in p nysicai therapy prac ctice.
-5 5 The CI skillfully used t learning experiences. he clinical environme ent for planned and u unplanned 5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
-5 The CI made the form al evaluation process constructive.
-4 5 The CI encouraged th 5 5 23.
-Was your Cl'(s) evaluation of your level of performance in agreement with yo Midterm Evaluation ⊠ Yes □ No Final Evaluation ⊠ Yes □ I essment?
+The Criserved as a positive role moder in physical therapy practice.
+4 ၂ The CI skillfully used the clinical environment for planned and unplanned learning experiences.
+5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
+4 5 The CI made the formal evaluation process constructive.
+4 4 The CI encouraged the student to self-assess.
+4 5 3.
+Was your Cl'(s) evaluation of your level of performance in agreement with your Midterm Evaluation ☐ Yes ☐ No Final Evaluation ☐ Yes ☐ I ssment?

 24. If there were inconsistencies, how were they discussed and managed?

-Midterm Evaluation N/A

-Final Evaluation N/A were similar

-25. What did your CI(s) do well to contribute to your learning?

-Midterm Comments constructive criticism helped

-Final Comments constructive ctriticims and also practice with hands on techniques
+Midterm Evaluation Final Evaluation 25.
+What did your CI(s) do well to contribute to your learning?
+Midterm Comments While it initially felt a bit overwhelming diving into a very busy clinic, being able to learn from experience helped to build my confidence and not be afraid of making a mistake.
+Final Comments My confidence continued to build as I gained more experience, and managing my time and caseload improved.
+I appreciated the independence I was given.
 26. What, if anything, could your CI(s) and/or other staff have done differently to contribute to your learning?

-Midterm Comments N/A

-Final Comments N/A
+Midterm Comments It would have been nice to have more time to sit down with my CI and break down some of the things we experienced and critique my performance.

+Final Comments Again, greater levels of feedback would have helped me to refine skills.
+However, I feel that my self-confidence benefitted from learning and making mistakes.